Userkare: Tomb

 As of 2025, the location of the tomb of Userkare has not yet been identified.
 The brevity of his reign implies that the tomb was probably unfinished at his death, making modern identification difficult.
 Since Userkare was a Sixth Dynasty king, his tomb was presumably planned to be a pyramid.
 A possible vindication of this hypothesis is the copper mallet mentioning a team of paid workers from the nome of Wadjet.
 These workers were involved in an important building project, probably Userkare's pyramid.

 Two hypotheses for the location of Userkare's pyramid have been put forth.
 The Egyptologists Vassil Dobrev and Miroslav Bárta proposed that Userkare's pyramid is located in the northern part of Saqqara South known today as Tabbet al-Guesh, north-west of the mortuary complex of Pepi I. Indeed, a large necropolis of Sixth Dynasty administration officials was uncovered there under the aegis of the Institut Français d'Archéologie Orientale.
 The necropolis comprises several large mastabas as well as two unfinished structures, one being 80 × 80 m, the other 60 × 80 m.
 According to Dobrev these could represent the start of a royal pyramid and its adjoining mortuary temple.

-Two hypotheses for the location of Userkare's pyramid have been put forth.
-The Egyptologist Vassil Dobrev proposed that Userkare's pyramid is located in the area of Saqqara South known today as Tabbet al-Guesh, north-west of the mortuary complex of Pepi I. Indeed, a large necropolis of Sixth Dynasty administration officials is found there, which according to Dobrev, hints at the nearby presence of a royal pyramid.

 The astrophysicist Giulio Magli believes instead that the pyramid of Userkare is to be found midway between those of Pepi I and Merenre Nemtyemsaf I, at a place that would make the three pyramids form a line parallel to the one formed by the pyramid of Sekhemkhet, and those of Unas, Djoser, Userkaf and Teti to the North.
 As of 2015 no archaeological surveys had been carried out in this area to confirm or refute this hypothesis.